 Essential Tasks During Estate & Trust Administration

-In any estate administration there are three basis steps:
+In any estate administration there are three basic steps:

 - Distributing the decedent's assets according to the Will or Trust